MOC On-Demand: 20533-Implementing Microsoft Azure Infrastructure Solutions Course Outline

 Already know MOC On-Demand is not right for you?
 We also offer this same course content in a live, instructor-led format.
 For more details, click on the link below:

-This self-study class (equivalent to our 5-day instructor-led course) introduces the student to Microsoft Azure and then teaches them how to manage their infrastructure in Azure rather than on premise.
 This course is aimed at experienced IT Professionals who currently administer their on-premise infrastructure.
+The course introduces the student to Microsoft Azure and then teaches them how to manage their infrastructure in Azure rather than on premise.

 This course is intended for: